Double Toasted: The Movie Review Extravaganza

 Korey Coleman and Martin Thomas share their opinions on the latest releases.
 Occasionally they will bring a guest to help review the film.
 The show's introductory song is "Revolution World Crazy" by Panacea.
 The show initially had a game segment when it first started called 'Martin gets a gold star!' where people had a chance to win a prize.
 They faded this portion out.

-8-Bit Crumbs

-Korey Coleman and Chris Herman discuss video game news and entertainment stories, review games and movies, and answer fan questions on Double Toasted's Twitch show.
-They also occasionally play games.